PhOmena/WhatsappBot/README.md

 ## :bookmark_tabs: Resume of application

-I've been made this project because, I's studying a little about robots and I decided to create one.
+I've been made this project because I was studying a little about robots and I decided to create one.
-This application works automatically, It opens your whatsapp, and send a message (what you want) for someone you wish.
+This application works automatically, It opens your whatsapp, and send a message (what message you want) for someone you wish.
 Is very, very nice.
 I used the <a href="https://chromedriver.chromium.org/downloads">chromedriver</a>

 ## :mag_right: Getting Started